 I sit by myself and occasionally scare the neighbourhood kids who often tease me.
 I make a lot of noise.
 It’s the only thing I can do.

 After all, I can’t move very far.
 Because nowadays, they never take off my leash.

-Yes leash… I’m a dog.
-And nasty old dogs are kept in chains… what did you think??
+Yes, leash… I’m a dog.
+And nasty old dogs are kept on a leash… what did you think??

 ps. this is a work of fiction. any resemblance to anyone living or dead would be hilarious!